ROCm/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

 Unsupported JAX features
 ------------------------

-The following are GPU-acclerated JAX features not currently supported by ROCm.
+The following are GPU-accelerated JAX features not currently supported by ROCm.

 .. list-table::